7591yj/fpga-server/README.md

 It provides a web interface and an API to manage FPGA programming, job queues, and user authentication.

-The server is only tested on Fedora 41/42 Workstation.
+The server is only tested on Fedora 41/42 Server.
 Other OS/distros were not tested.

 ## Installation